Australian supermarket says yes to mass nude photo shoot

 John Lotton, the Executive Chairman of the Provocare Festival of the Arts, said the group appreciated the company's decision to let the project go ahead and would work to minimize disruption.

 "We will ensure that suitable security is in place during the short period of the installation and will minimize any potential inconvenience to customers," Lotton said in a statement.
 Nude volunteers will also be encouraged to travel to shoot by public transport to reduce traffic, he added.

-Tunick has staged similar large-scale nude shoots around the world, including one where he directed hundreds of people to pose in the nude on the steps of the Sydney Opera House in 2010 (shown above).
+Tunick has staged numerous large-scale nude shoots around the world, including one where he directed hundreds of people to pose in the buff on the steps of the Sydney Opera House in 2010 (shown above).

 Little has been revealed about his latest installation, entitled "Return of the Nude."
-However, participants of all ages, race, gender, ability and body shape were encouraged to take part.
+However, participants of all ages, race, gender, ability and body shape are encouraged to take part.

-The installation will take place "rain or shine" in Melbourne, Australia.
-Volunteers will only receive further instructions about the event two weeks before the installation.
+The installation will take place "rain or shine" from July 7-10 in Melbourne, Australia.
+Volunteers will receive instructions two weeks leading up to the installation.
 Around 11,000 people have already signed up in hope of being chosen.